 Learn more about your legal options today by calling (800) 995-1212 or getting a free case review.

-2022 Update: Hair Relaxer Chemicals Linked to Uterine Cancer
+2023 Update: Hair Straightening Chemicals Linked to Uterine Cancer

 Women who used chemical hair straightening or relaxer products frequently (more than four times in the last year) may have twice the risk of developing uterine cancer compared to those who didn’t use the products, according to a new study by the National Institutes of Health (NIH).